 In addition to concerns of cattle nausea, there's also the larger question of why.
 Why build a dairy farm on the water — and in the middle of a major European city?

-Like the aforementioned urban mushroom farm and other like-minded initiatives, Floating Farm is just one small but particularly attention-grabbing part of a large-scale shift towards producing food in cities — on rooftops, in warehouses, on vacant lots and wherever there's viable space for agricultural undertakings.
+Floating Farm is just one small but particularly attention-grabbing part of a large-scale shift towards producing food in cities — on rooftops, in warehouses, on vacant lots and wherever there's viable space for agricultural undertakings.

 These urban "transfarmations," as Floating Farm calls them, bring fresh, healthy food closer to residents of fast-growing cities while eliminating the greenhouse gas-intensive environmental toll associated with transporting food long distances.
 This helps to narrow the "increasing gap between the inhabitants and agriculture" while also presenting a potential solution to the fact that available arable land is quickly being gobbled up across the world.